-In 2018, the USPSTF recommended early screening for syphilis in pregnancy (at first presentation for care), and the supporting evidence review found no new evidence examining the effectiveness of repeat screening for syphilis during pregnancy.
-Other organizations, such as the CDC and AAP recommend repeat screening at 28 weeks and again at delivery in populations at high risk for syphilis, which includes those living in high-prevalence areas, history of HIV, history of incarceration, sex in combination with drug use, commercial sex work, history of multiple sexual partners, and homelessness, whereas ACOG recommends universal repeat screening at 28 weeks and at delivery.
+In 2018, the USPSTF recommended early screening for syphilis in pregnancy (at first presentation for care),1 and the supporting evidence review found no new evidence examining the effectiveness of repeat screening for syphilis during pregnancy.57 Other organizations, such as CDC and AAP recommend repeat screening at 28 weeks and again at delivery in populations at high risk for syphilis,^{3, 19, 36} which includes those living in high-prevalence areas, history of HIV, history of incarceration, sex in combination with drug use, commercial sex work, history of multiple sexual partners, and homelessness, whereas ACOG recommends universal repeat screening at 28 weeks and at delivery.38

 Prior evidence reviews supporting the USPSTF recommendations have found limited evidence regarding repeat screening for syphilis in pregnancy.
-The 2004 evidence review found a single study evaluating mandatory syphilis screening at delivery in upstate New York.
-Congenital syphilis detection in the 1 year prior and 4 years after implementation demonstrated an increase in infants with positive serology and a decrease in infants with clinical signs of syphilis, suggesting repeat screening identified more cases of congenital syphilis, whereas effective treatment prevented clinical manifestation of the disease.
+The 2004 evidence review found a single study evaluating mandatory syphilis screening at delivery in upstate New York.58 Congenital syphilis detection in the 1 year prior and 4 years after implementation demonstrated an increase in infants with positive serology and a decrease in infants with clinical signs of syphilis, suggesting repeat screening identified more cases of congenital syphilis, whereas effective treatment prevented clinical manifestation of the disease.

 Although no new studies of repeat screening were identified for the 2018 USPSTF review, two studies were presented in that review that modeled the cost-effectiveness of repeat screening in the third trimester or at delivery.
-One analysis conducted in the Cleveland, Ohio area concluded the cost of third trimester repeat screening among all pregnancies would be equivalent to the cost of preventing cases of congenital syphilis only if the syphilis prevalence among pregnant persons was about 3.5 percent of deliveries, which was about 18-fold greater than the prevalence at the time of that analysis in 2014.58 That study was based on 113 new cases of syphilis collected over a 17-year period.
-The second study compared universal syphilis repeat screening in the third trimester with no repeat screening, assuming all pregnant persons were initially screened during early pregnancy.
+One analysis conducted in the Cleveland, Ohio area concluded the cost of third trimester repeat screening among all pregnancies would be equivalent to the cost of preventing cases of congenital syphilis only if the syphilis prevalence during pregnancy was about 3.5 percent of deliveries, which was about 18-fold greater than the prevalence at the time of that analysis in 2014.59 That study was based on 113 new cases of syphilis collected over a 17year period.
+The second study compared universal syphilis repeat screening in the third trimester with no repeat screening, assuming all pregnant women were initially screened during early pregnancy.
 Model parameters were based on data from the United States whenever possible, and cost estimates were adjusted to 2014 prices.
-Results of their model estimated it would take repeat screening of 66,000 pregnant persons to prevent one case of congenital syphilis, 570,000 repeat screenings to prevent one fetal loss, and 950,000 repeat screenings to prevent one neonatal death.
-Its important to note that rates of reported cases of primary and secondary syphilis in the United States have continued to rise over the past two decades from 2.1 cases per 100,000 (primary and secondary syphilis) in 2000 to 16.2 cases per 100,000 in 2021.
-Furthermore, there has been a 65 percent increase in the total syphilis rate (congenital, primary and secondary, early nonprimary nonsecondary, and unknown duration or late syphilis) in the general population over 5 years from 31.2 per 100,000 in 2017 to 53.2 per 100,000 persons in $2021.^{14}$
+Results of their model estimated it would take repeat screening of 66,000 pregnant patients to prevent one case of congenital syphilis, 570,000 repeat screenings to prevent one fetal loss, and 950,000 repeat screenings to prevent one neonatal death.60 Its important to note that rates of reported cases of primary and secondary syphilis in the United States have continued to rise over the past two decades from 2.1 cases per 100,000 (primary and secondary syphilis) in 2000 to 15.8 cases per 100,000 in 2021.13

-To address the CQ in the current review, we identified three retrospective cohort studies and one national registry that provided information on the number of pregnant persons who initially screened negative for syphilis but later screened positive-suggesting late infection-or who screened positive and were adequately treated but continued to have rising nontreponemal titers-suggesting reinfection.
-Based on the CDC NNDSS database, about 5 percent (197 of 3,761 cases) of congenital syphilis cases in 2022 occurred in pregnancies where initial syphilis screening was negative.
-Estimates from the cohort studies were derived from state or city health department surveillance data (i.e., Louisiana, Florida, New York City, Arizona).
-Two of three cohort studies concluded about half of congenital syphilis cases might be prevented with third trimester repeat screening and adequate treatment, whereas the third study estimated about 25 percent of cases might be preventable.
+To address the CQ in the current review, we identified three retrospective cohort studies and one national registry that provided information on the number of pregnant adolescents and adults who initially screened negative for syphilis but later screened positive-suggesting late infection-or who screened positive and were adequately treated but continued to have rising nontreponemal titers-suggesting reinfection.
+Based on the CDC NNDSS database, about 5 percent (197 of 3,761 cases) of congenital syphilis cases in 2022 occurred in pregnancies where initial syphilis screening was negative.17 Estimates from the cohort studies were derived from state or city health department surveillance data (i.e., Louisiana, Florida, New York City, Arizona).
+Two of three cohort studies concluded about half of congenital syphilis cases might be prevented with third trimester repeat screening and adequate treatment,^{61, 62} whereas the third study estimated about 25 percent of cases might be preventable.63